previsionio/prevision-python/docs/source/getting_started.rst

 Set up your client
 ==================

 Prevision.io's SDK client uses a specific master token to authenticate with the instance's server and allows you to perform various requests.
-To get your master token, log in the online interface on your instance, navigate to the admin page and copy the token.
+To get your master token, log in the online interface of your instance, navigate to the admin page and copy the token.

 You can either set the token and the instance name as environment variables, by specifying ``PREVISION_URL`` and ``PREVISION_MASTER_TOKEN``, or at the beginning of your script: